A local search strategy is incredibly important.

 - Anticipate problems before they arise.
 Whenever possible, have a backup plan in place.

-- Hold regular meetings to celebrate and replicate the good, and how to avoid and reduce the bad.
+- Hold regular meetings to celebrate, replicate the good, and learn how to avoid/reduce the bad.

 - Know that the “local” in local SEO is not only confined to the internet.
 Maintain a mix of local advertising such as flyers, newspaper, radio, and TV advertising (depending on your budget and business).

-- Do everything to make your brand the best it could be and the first that comes to mind when people are looking for the product or service you’re offering.
-This is essentially what local SEO is about: being top of mind.
+- Do everything to make your brand the best it could be, and be the first that comes to mind when people are looking for a product or service you’re offering.
+Local SEO is about being top of mind.

 Featured Image: Pixabay